PHX2600/The-Archive/forum/Meeting Discussions/1619 - July 2012 (need a location).md

 Talked with Rax, sounds like Co-Hoots want's $36/hr to use their space (that's >$100 for 3 hours).
 Unless they decide to bring that price down substantially I don't think we will be meeting threre.

 Due to this, I'm calling it now.
-Unless otherwise notified, we will meet at [url=https://plus.google.com/102253522672025336085/about:3doi1r2q]Pink Spot> again.
+Unless otherwise notified, we will meet at [https://plus.google.com/102253522672025336085/about](Pink Spot) again.
 Please spread the word.

 --------------------------------------------------------------------------------